rirpc-uav-lab/uavsdk/README.md

 ### Testing the package

 > **Attention**:
-> Currently test coverage is very poor but we are going to improve it over time when the interfaces become more stable.
+> Currently test coverage is very sparse but we are going to improve it over time when the interfaces become more stable.

 ```bash
 colcon test --packages-select uavsdk